knightsUCF/SC/Dimensional Reduction, Clustering, and Differential Gene expression testing.md

 ---

-7) To identify marker genes for each cluster, we used the FindAllMarkers() function using default parameters, which implements a Wilcoxon Rank Sum test comparing gene expression of cells within a given cluster versus all other cells.
+<h3> 7) To identify marker genes for each cluster, we used the FindAllMarkers() function using default parameters, which implements a Wilcoxon Rank Sum test comparing gene expression of cells within a given cluster versus all other cells.</h3>

 ---